RunestoneInteractive/RunestoneServer/source/Lists/StringsandLists.rst

    :correct: c
    :feedback_a: Three characters but not the right ones.  namelist is the list of names.
    :feedback_b: Too many characters in this case.
 There should be a single letter from each name.
    :feedback_c: Yes, split creates a list of the three names.
-The for loop iterates thru the names and creates a string from the first characters.
+The for loop iterates through the names and creates a string from the first characters.
    :feedback_d: That does not make any sense.

    What is printed by the following statements?